Paula Ben-Gurion: Death and legacy

 Paula's husband was left feeling lonely after her death and fell into a deep depression.
 He lived alone in their house and continued eating her "kutch-mutch" to honour her memory.
 He also spoke very little to other people in the kibbutz, keeping mostly to his small circle of bodyguards and his secretary.
 He wrote that, after Paula's death, his only remaining close friends were Shlomo Zemach and Rachel Beit-Halakhmi.
 David Ben-Gurion died on 3 December 1973, in Paula's former bedroom in their home in Tel Aviv.
 His body was buried alongside Paula's.
 Per a request in his will, no eulogies were given to him at the couple's gravesite.
 In contrast to Paula's funeral, a modest event where mourning and emotions had been freely expressed, his own funeral was carried out as an unemotional state affair.
-Their burial place has since become a secular pilgramage site.
+Their burial place has since become a secular pilgrimage site.

 The Ben-Gurion home in Tel Aviv was turned into a museum, in which David Ben-Gurion was centred as the protagonist of the exhibition, while Paula was relegated to a secondary role.
 Her own bedroom was covered in photographs of her husband.
 Architect Arieh Sharon designed a dining hall for a kibbutz in the Negev desert, which he named after Paula, but it was never constructed.
 A school in Jerusalem, named after Paula Ben-Gurion, was established to provide education to both secular and orthodox Jewish students; its attempt at integration quickly collapsed, with orthodox parents insisting their children be segregated from the secular students.
 On the 50th anniversary of Paula's death, in January 2018, a conference was held at the Ben-Gurion museum to commemorate her; all the presentations were given by men, and they were followed by a general discussion about the spouses of famous men.
 During the April 2019 Israeli legislative election, Sara Netanyahu complained that the Israeli press "gave more credit to Paula Ben Gurion than to her".